milaboratory/docs/docs/mixcr/guides/milaboratories-human-bcr-rna-multi.md

-# MiLaboratories Human BCR Multiplex kit
+# MiLaboratories Human Ig RNA Multiplex

-This kit allows to obtain TCR alpha and beta repertoires for different types of available RNA material, with high sensitivity and UMI-based accuracy.
+This kit allows to obtain full length IG heavy and light chain repertoires with UMI-based accuracy.
+Discriminates all IGH isotypes including IgM, IgD, IgG3, IgG1, IgA1, IgG2, IgG4, IgE, and IgA2.

 Bellow you can see the structure of cDNA library.